aws-samples/aws-modernization-with-dynatrace/content/10_introduction/30_Dynatrace.md

 weight: 30
 ---

-The [AWS Cloud Migration portal](https://aws.amazon.com/cloud-migration/) provides the best practices, documentation, and tools that cloud architects, IT professionals, and business decision makers need to successfully achieve short-term and long-term objectives.
+The <a href="https://aws.amazon.com/cloud-migration" target="_blank">AWS Cloud Migration portal</a> provides the best practices, documentation, and tools that cloud architects, IT professionals, and business decision makers need to successfully achieve short-term and long-term objectives.

-The AWS migration framework presented on the AWS Cloud Migration portal frames this guidance into the [phases](https://aws.amazon.com/cloud-migration/how-to-migrate/) shown below.
+The AWS migration framework presented on the AWS Cloud Migration portal frames this guidance into the <a href="https://aws.amazon.com/cloud-migration/how-to-migrate/" target="_blank">phases</a> shown below.

 * **Assess phase** - Before we move, we need to ensure our return on investment by understanding current cost and savings.
 In addition, we need to validate our organization’s readiness to move to cloud from 6 different perspectives of Cloud Adoption framework- Governance, people, business, platform, security and operations.